Reflecting on Two Decades: The Journey of My Abandoned Blog

 Technology-wise, it moved from static HTML 4.0 Transitional & CSS 2.0 in 2004 to SSR HTML 4.01 Strict & CSS 3.0 in 2008.

-From today’s perspective, the following things stand out as the most curious:
+From today's perspective, the following things stand out as curious:

 - I was already focused on web standards and accessibility.